lambdaclass/mirra_backend/apps/arena/docs/src/bots/bots.md

 Formally, for a bot to reach this state, players need to be near it but not close enough to be attacked.

 ![aggresive areas](bots_aggresive_areas.png)

-#### Running Away

-Bots will transition to this state whenever their health drops below a certain percentage.
-For now, this threshold is set at 40%.
-In this state, bots will attempt to escape from players by running in the opposite direction of the closest one.
-This does not necessarily mean they will run away from the player attacking them.

 ## Bot's gimmicks